Artist in Residence: Laura Ellen Bacon

 As Laura Ellen Bacon says: ‘Course is deeply curvaceous work, at once being peaceful yet uncanny, having a quiet, seeping stillness but also a momentum that seems to be guiding its weight towards the clear depths below.
 The ‘carved’ channel within the work carries an abstract notion of the weight of the water on a journey that we can only witness a small part of.’
 The River Cray, a chalk stream, into which the woven work descends, is one of 200 chalk streams in the world (the majority of which are in the UK).
 This residency was in collaboration with WWF-UK and stemmed from Hall Place’s summer exhibition Watershed: Art, play and the politics of water.Steve Hickey

 2016 Artist in Residence: Susan Stockwell

-Artist Susan Stockwell’s latest piece, “Trade Winds”, opened on 29 October 2016 and runs until March 2017 at Hall Place & Gardens.
+Artist Susan Stockwell’s latest piece, “Trade Winds”, opened on 29 October 2016 and ran until March 2017 at Hall Place & Gardens.

-A flotilla of boats made from paper currency sits on a sea of coins.
+A flotilla of boats made from paper currency sat on a sea of coins.
 “Trade Winds” references the Tudor house’s first resident, Sir John Champneys.

-“Trade Winds” has been funded by the Art Fund with support from The Headley Trust through Treasure Plus.
+“Trade Winds” was funded by the Art Fund with support from The Headley Trust through Treasure Plus.